nelhage/blog.nelhage.com/_posts/2008-08-22-using-wpa_supplicant-on-debianubuntu.markdown

 scan for networks and connect to the appropriate ones as needed.
-If you need to override it, there's a command line client (`wpa_cli`) to connect to the running ndaemon and tell it connect to a specific network or AP (I think &mdash; I haven't actually had occasion to use it much at all)
+If you need to override it, there's a command line client (`wpa_cli`) to connect to the running ndaemon and tell it connect to a specific network or AP (I think — I haven't actually had occasion to use it much at all)

 My configuration